"Let's build a new world order together!"

 "It was wonderful.
 Well, we must all rest so that we may rise refreshed for our dawn meditations."
 You show her out, ignoring the fact that her eyes are now quivering with a different kind of emotion.

-You sigh in irritation when she is gone.
+You sigh irritably when she is gone.
 Maybe what your organization needs is more Rationals.

 The next day you meet with your followers to decide who gets to be the lucky martyr who will be granted instant self actualization when the bomb goes off.

-You stand up and announce, "I have decided that it is my duty to die for our glorious cause by blowing myself up and taking the ENTJ Warlord out in the explosion.
+You stand up and announce, "I have decided that it is my duty to die for our glorious cause by blowing myself up to destroy the warmongering ENTJ.
 Do not grieve for me; I shall become a creature of pure light.
 All I ask is that you remember me kindly in your hearts, as you sit here happy, safe and content without one single care, having selfishly refused to sacrifice even one thing for the good of others.
 So I say, farewell, and remember that I love you all."

 "No, no!" everyone cries.
 "Not you!
 Let one of us go instead!"